obinna19/surbaseAi/README.md

 ## SurbaseAi 👋
 A Forensic tool for cyber security.

+A network forensic toolkit for cybersecurity professionals tested under educational paradigm that gives leverage to security experts to track real world simulations of network traffic data, monitor and analysis cybercrime report.
+And also tracks geolocation of cybercriminals is real time.

+the application runs on your default web browser, using the streamlit command. the requirements are also included in this pack and further improvements are welcomed.
+Feel free to connect with the resource programmer for further clarification and insights.

+the Login page is the main file that request for user information.

 <!--
 **obinna19/obinna19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.